jonathanpenn/ui-screen-shooter/README.md

 ## Demonstration

 To run the demonstration, copy the two example config files and rename them without "example", then run `./ui-screen-shooter.sh` from inside the project directory.
 After a few minutes, you can open the destination directory and see all the languages, devices types and screen sizes as PNGs.
-By default each screenshot is saved to `screenshots/` on your desktop named like so:
+By default each screenshot is saved to `~/Desktop/screenshots/` named like so:

     en_US/iphone5-portrait-screen1.png
     ...